HomeDocumentation

 Setting Up a Watch Folder

-1. Go to Settings > Watch Folders
+1. Go to Watch Folders in the sidebar

 2. Click Add Folder